-The encoder module has three outputs, the first one is the Low-level Features (LF) output from Block1 in the backbone network, the second one is the Fused Features (FF) from Block2 and Block3 output from BiFPN, and the last one is the high-level features extracted from the backbone network Xception embedded with CA mechanism input to the ASPP structure that introduces deformable The ASPP structure with convolution is sampled in parallel, and the obtained fused features are fed into the convolution to obtain 256 channels of High-level Features (HF).
-The high level features are first fused with the fused features output from BiFPN of 1/8 size of the original image after 2-fold upsampling, and the obtained feature map is again fused with the underlying feature information of 1/4 size by up-sampling, and finally the output feature map is operated by attention mechanism and down-sampling, and the output feature map is upsampled by 4-fold to obtain the predicted segmented image.
+The encoder module has three outputs, the first one is the LFs output from Block1 in the backbone network, the second one is the FF from Block2 and Block3 output from BiFPN, and the last one is the HF extracted from the backbone network Xception embedded with CA mechanism input to the ASPP structure that introduces deformable The ASPP structure with convolution is sampled in parallel, and the obtained FF are fed into the convolution to obtain 256 channels of HFs.
+The HFs are first fused with the FF output from BiFPN of 1/8 size of the original image after 2-fold upsampling, and the obtained feature map is again fused with the underlying feature information of 1/4 size by up-sampling, and, finally, the output feature map is operated by attention mechanism and down-sampling, and the output feature map is upsampled by 4-fold to obtain the predicted segmented image.